AbuBokorprog/assignment-9-frontend/README.md

 ## Known Issues/Bugs

+- User cannot see overall product details throw modal by click view icon.
 - Admin or vendor cannot reply user review.
-- In dashboard have some static data
+- In dashboard have some static data.
 - Admin or Vendor cannot edit or update overall order details, They can just order status change and payment status change.

 ---